-Citizens from outside the EU who aim to visit Slovenia from 2021 will need an ETIAS Visa for Slovenia.
-The ETIAS visa refers to the European Travel Information and Authorisation System which will be implemented towards the end of the year 2021
+Citizens from outside the EU who aim to visit Slovenia from 2021 will need an ETIAS travel Authorization for Slovenia.
+The ETIAS refers to the European Travel Information and Authorisation System which will be implemented towards the end of the year 2021

 As part of the European Union since May 1st 2004, Slovenia is a Central European country bordered by various other nations as well as the Adriatic Sea.
 Previously belonging to the now defunct Yugoslavia, the country’s recent history has been one of on-going political change.

 Slovenia also became part of NATO in the same year and in 2007, became one of the first former-Communist countries to be part of the Eurozone.
 In 2010 Slovenia joined the OECD, an international financial association which saw an increased involvement in the economic activities for Slovenia within Europe.

 The current region known as Slovenia has passed through many empires and through the hands of different states including the Roman and Byzantine empires, the Habsburg Monarchy, the Republic of Venice, Napoleonic and Austro-Hungarian rule.
 By the end of the First World War, the Slovenes declared their right to self-government which resulted in the joint establishment of the State of Slovenes, Croats and Serbs, later merging with the Kingdom of Serbia to create the Kingdom of Serbs, Croats and Slovenes, which would be renamed a decade later the Kingdom of Yugoslavia.

 Despite turmoil in the region throughout the Second World War, Yugoslavia reemerged post-war as the Socialist Federal Republic of Yugoslavia.
 Finally becoming an independent nation as it is known today, the country of Slovenia was established in 1991.